Colorful, intricate embroidered artwork of a blooming tree with various flowers, birds, and butterflies on a black background.

 Vision

 To create pathways for Indigenous peoples of all generations and backgrounds so they can come home -- in spirit, in community and as part of the Earth.
 To create a convening that centers Indigenous knowledge and wisdom, designed and led by Indigenous leaders and features Indigenous Elders, knowledge holders, academics, scientists, activists and youth leaders.
 To weave relationships where the world presents divides: geography, race, gender, academic fields and pedagogies and hierarchies.
-To envision and create the future that we seek for Indigenous peoples,
+To envision and create the future that we seek for Indigenous peoples, all humanity and Mother Earth.

 Purpose